DataGerry/DataGerry/docs/source/usage/automations.rst

 License Overview
 ================

-In the **Self-Hosted** version of DataGerry, you can manage the OpenCelium license directly from the user interface.
+In the **On-Premises** version of DataGerry, you can manage the OpenCelium license directly from the user interface.
 This is done via the **License Overview** page, which provides important information about the current license status.

 Accessing License Overview
 --------------------------

-The **License Overview** page is available from the **Automations** section in the UI (Self-Hosted only).
+The **License Overview** page is available from the **Automations** section in the UI (On-Premises only).
 It allows administrators to view and manage licensing details for OpenCelium.

 License Information
 -------------------